 Receipt validation for in-app purchases isn't supported for third-party Android app stores.

 - The app store notifies the app of the successful purchase.

 - The app developer calls the SDK Receipt Validation function.

 - The SDK calls the AppsFlyer validation service.

-- AppsFlyer validates the purchase to ensure it is not fraudulent.
+- AppsFlyer validates the purchase to make sure it is not fraudulent.